dieguiviti/barracagroceries/README.md

 2- cd into client folder and run 'npm install'

 3- cd back into app's root directory and run 'npm run development'

+PD: You will likely have to install concurrently (app root folder "npm i concurrently"), and nodemon (sudo npm i -g nodemon)